mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 even different physical principles to achieve the same effect.
-A pistol on one world might resemble a conventional firearm; on another, the same type of gun would be elaborately decorated and coloured to reflect its importance in that world’s martial culture; elsewhere, it might be heavily integrated with computers to aid targeting, or use bullets formed from ice mixed with plastic polymers, or be constructed from sensor-baffling materials and treated woods to avoid detection by security sensors.
+A pistol on one world might resemble a conventional firearm; on another, the same type of gun would be elaborately decorated and coloured to reflect its importance in that world's martial culture; elsewhere, it might be heavily integrated with computers to aid targeting, or use bullets formed from ice mixed with plastic polymers, or be constructed from sensor-baffling materials and treated woods to avoid detection by security sensors.

 Each item is listed with the Technology Level needed to manufacture it, its mass (in kg) and its cost.
-If an item’s mass or cost is not listed, then its mass or cost is negligible.
+If an item's mass or cost is not listed, then its mass or cost is negligible.
 Items are available for several Technology Levels after they become possible, but it is often quite hard to fi nd a low-tech item on a high-tech world (few TL 13